cdmx-in/wappler_ac_ag_grid/README.md

 # Advanced Data Manipulation

 The Advanced Data Manipulation feature allows you to add custom values to the field data based on specific conditions.
 This grid allows you to define custom data changes for specific fields.
-The grid has the following columns:
+The grid has the following settings:

 1. **Field**: The field name for which you want to apply the custom data changes. (field name)
 2. **Data**: The new data source or value to be used for the field.
 (Eg. SC data source array or JSON Data source)